Lumavate-Team/documentation/docs/2-development.rst

 	    The version template field is the first section of the Add Version page.
 The page will automatically update when a version is selected from the drop-down clearing any previously filled-out fields.

       b.
 All fields other than the version number field should have updated with the previous version’s information.
-Fill out the Version Number field with the new version’s version number.
+Fill out the Version Number field with the new version number.

          .. note::
 		Component-sets will need a new image uploaded as the previous version’s image will not carry over.